the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 * OMEMO: Forward secrecy
 * PGP: Server side archive

-Note: I just quickly want to reiterate on something that has been explained a couple of times before in other places but that still causes confusion for people: The question of why are there multiple encryption choices in Jabber.
+Note: I just quickly want to reiterate on something that has been explained a couple of times before in other places but that still confuses people: The question of why are there multiple encryption choices in Jabber.

 OMEMO is an encryption that works similiar to the one found in WhatsApp, Signal or Matrix.
 It has the trait of forward secrecy; which means that even if you are in possession of the private key you can only ever decrypt one particular message once.
 This might come in handy when the NSA steels your phone or what ever but it also prevents you from keeping a server side archive.